DoomslayerKj/DualSense-Two-Phase-USB-Attack/README.md

 * **USE ONLY ON YOUR OWN DEVICES.**
 * The DOS scripts (fuzz\_ds5.py and fuzz\_ds5\_mild.py) require **root privileges (sudo)** because they forcibly detach the kernel driver (dev.detach\_kernel\_driver(0)).
-* The system setup requires using \--break-system-packages (automated by setup.sh), suitable only for dedicated lab VMs (like Kali).
+* The system setup requires using \--break-system-packages (automated by setup.sh), suitable only for dedicated lab VMs.

 ### **🧠 Project Architecture & Technical Goals**